ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 The methodology I outline in this chapter represents an alternative approach I've seen and used myself successfully in a startup environment.

-METHODOLOGY
+#### METHODOLOGY

 What follows is a methodology I've used, derived from lessons in topgrading, to filter and hire senior software engineering candidates.
-In the spirit

-of topgrading, I call it the technical focus interview.
+In the spirit of topgrading, I call it the technical focus interview.

-Technical Focus Interview Guide
+#### Technical Focus Interview Guide

-To find out where a candidate s strengths and weaknesses are, and how much that matters in the role you are hiring for, first you need to decide what topic areas matter for your role.
+To find out where a candidate's strengths and weaknesses are, and how much that matters in the role you are hiring for, first you need to decide what topic areas matter for your role.
 You do this by creating a technical focus interview guide, which should include a list of anywhere from four to eight technical areas, and within each area a set of sample questions, best practice answers, and a scoring guide.

-The sample answers and scoring guide are included to ensure fairness

-and uniformity in scoring across multiple interviewers and across candidates.
+The sample answers and scoring guide are included to ensure fairness and uniformity in scoring across multiple interviewers and across candidates.
 You're trying to differentiate where any given candidate has gaps vs. true expertise, so your questions should be designed to elicit one of three kinds of answers: bad, good, and amazing. us, they should lend themselves to being scored as such.
 When it comes to scoring a question, to make the difference between a knowledge gap and true expertise obvious, I recommend that a bad answer gets a score of 0‒2, a good answer gets a score of 3‒6, and only an amazing answer gets between 7‒10.

 When I say a bad answer, I mean a response to the question that demonstrates either little to no experience or expertise with the topic at hand.
 A good answer demonstrates competency, maybe even a very high level of competency, in the topic.
 An amazing answer demonstrates not only competency but true understanding and intellectual depth on the topic.
 For example, if the question concerns how the candidate thinks about designing a unit test suite, and their answer is they ve never thought about it, that s a 0 and you've found a gap.
-If their answer includes

-a description of some test suites they ve designed and some justification for it, that s good, perhaps a 5 or 6.
-If their answer includes a full outline of test suite design philosophies and the pros and cons of each and how

-to apply them in different scenarios, now you're looking at real expertise and a 7‒10 score.
+If their answer includes a description of some test suites they ve designed and some justification for it, that s good, perhaps a 5 or 6.
+If their answer includes a full outline of test suite design philosophies and the pros and cons of each and how to apply them in different scenarios, now you're looking at real expertise and a 7‒10 score.

 In the spirit of giving candidates the best chance at success, I don't recommend scoring every question.
 Instead, provide a score on a topic area.
 This way you can try multiple questions within a topic, looking for areas of expertise with a candidate and scoring the net result for that topic.